amplication/docs/docs/premium-features/custom-types-and-actions.md

 ### Edit and Delete Action

 To edit an Action, click on the Action within its associated Module in the APIs tab.
-You can modify the Action's properties, such as the HTTP method, path, input DTO, output DTO, and other settings as needed.
+You can modify the Action's properties, such as the HTTP verb, route, input DTO, output DTO, and other settings as needed.

 To delete an Action, click on the delete button next to the Action's name.
 Be cautious when deleting Actions, as it may impact other parts of your application that depend on them.